OCR PDF

 Key Features

-Supports recognition in dozens of languages including English, French, German, Spanish, Portuguese, Japanese, Chinese, Arabic, and many more.
+Supports text recognition in over 100 languages including English, French, German, Spanish, Portuguese, Japanese, Chinese, Arabic, Korean, Hindi, and many more.

 Tesseract.js runs locally in your browser.
-Your scanned documents are never uploaded to any server, protecting sensitive content.
+Your scanned documents are never uploaded to any server, protecting sensitive content like medical records or contracts.

-Copy the extracted text to your clipboard or download it as a plain text file for use in other applications.
+Copy the extracted text directly to your clipboard or download it as a plain .txt file ready for use in Word, Google Docs, or any other application.

-See real-time progress as each page is processed, so you know exactly how long the extraction will take.
+A live progress indicator shows which page is being processed and the overall completion percentage so you know exactly how long the extraction will take.

 Frequently Asked Questions